The Members of

 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

-From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the Standalone Ind AS financialstatements of the current period and are therefore the key audit matters.
+From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the Ind AS Standalone FinancialStatements ofthe current period and are therefore the key audit matters.
 We describe thesematters in our auditor's report unless law or regulation precludes public disclosureabout the matter or when in extremely rare circumstances we determine that a mattershould not be communicated in our report because the adverse consequences of doing sowould reasonably be expected to outweigh the public interest benefits of suchcommunication.

-Report on Other Legal and Regulatory Requirements
+Report on other Legal and Regulatory Requirements

 2. As required by Section 143(3) of the Act we report that: